Based in Canada

 His currently released game is The Word Is Not The Thing, a game where you play with your emotions, seeing if you use words to escape from a feeling.
 It explores fear, our relationship to words and the emotional effect they have on us.

 Mavenmob was started in 2012 by Jaiyan after he finished his degree and did a little bit of traveling.
 Initially, he wanted to make his own products that somehow helped people and also maybe brought together his interests in spirituality, psychology and philosophy.

 With a background in graphic design and web development, he learned programming and released his first iOS app in 2013.
 Soon after, he decided to focus on making games only, using SpriteKit for his next project, but switching to Unity in 2015.
 While working on his first Unity game, he also used J. Krishnamurti's teachings as a mirror for understanding himself.

-In 2017, he brought it all together and now uses the medium of video games for going into things like love, death, fear, time, thought, security, comparison, ambition, belief, attachment, pleasure, pain, sorrow, and authority.
+In 2017, he brought it all together and ever since he's been using the medium of video games for going into things like love, death, fear, time, thought, security, comparison, ambition, belief, attachment, pleasure, pain, sorrow, and authority.

 He thinks it's amazing that video games are most immediately about the direct relationship between a player’s actions and their consequences.
 And by going into these things through the medium itself, we get a chance to understand ourselves in relationship to people, things, and ideas in a way that is new and fresh.